astaBean/images-api-serveless/README.md

 - git - installation instructions can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - node 16 or higher and npm package manager - installation instructions can be found [here](https://nodejs.dev/download/package-manager/)
 - yarn - installation instructions can be found [here](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable) - you do not have to use `yarn`, and instead you can just use `npm`
-- aws credentials - used for deploying to your AWS account.
+- aws account and credentials - used for deploying to your AWS account.
 You will need AWS account and configure your credentials and profile on your local machine or ci.
 More info can be found [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) and [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

 **If running application locally you will need:**